-- In the bowl of a stand mixer or using a hand-held mixer, combine granulated sugar and butter until lighter in color and fluffier.
-(About 2-3 minutes.)
+- In the bowl of a stand mixer, mix together granulated sugar and butter until light and fluffy, about 2-3 minutes.

-Add in eggs, vanilla, and milk and mix on medium until fully incorporated.
+- Add in eggs, vanilla, and milk.
+Mix on medium speed until fully incorporated.

 - Add in flour, baking powder, and salt and mix until just incorporated, scraping the sides of the bowl as needed.

-- Remove bowl from stand mixer and stir in the 3/4 of the coated apples by hand.
-(Reserve about 1/2 cup to pour on top.)
+- Remove bowl from stand mixer.
+Fold in ¾ of the apples.
+(Reserve about ½ cup to pour on top.)

-Place in the preheated oven for 60-80 minutes, or the internal temperature of the bread is 200°F. If you insert a toothpick it should be removed with crumbs but no wet batter.
+- Bake for 65-70 minutes, or the internal temperature of the bread is 200°F. If you insert a toothpick it should be removed with crumbs but no wet batter.

-Mix confectioners sugar and milk, 1 tablespoon at a time, in a small bowl until you reach desired consistency.
-I prefer it on the thicker side.
+- In a small bowl, whisk together the sugar and milk, 1 tablespoon at a time, until you reach desired consistency.